Queen Elizabeth Influences In Theresa May Visit: Invites Trump To U.K., Talks Military, NATO

 On January 26 and 27, U.K. Prime Minister Theresa May made two formal speeches in America, and while she did state Queen Elizabeth’s name at least once, Theresa May represented several issues that are directly controlled by Queen Elizabeth such as the military.

 The only time that Theresa May did mention Queen Elizabeth by name was on Friday, January 27, when the prime minister made it official that Queen Elizabeth was extending an invitation to Donald Trump to visit her.
-While Donald Trump graciously accepted, one thing was not discussed concerned his desire to visit Queen Elizabeth’s private golfing course Balmoral Castle.
+While Donald Trump graciously accepted, one thing was not discussed concerning his desire to visit Queen Elizabeth’s private golfing course Balmoral Castle.

-As previously reported by the Inquisitr, Donald Trump announced he had a desire to visit Queen Elizabeth, and he wanted her to watch him play golf.
+As previously reported by the Inquisitr, Donald Trump announced he had a desire to visit Queen Elizabeth, and it was also alleged he wanted her to watch him play golf.
 In fact, Donald Trump was actually trying to get an invitation to Balmoral’s golf course, and the timing for Queen Elizabeth might not be on target.

 For example, the best time to golf in the U.K. is during April or October, according to the Golf Monthly fan forums.
 Nevertheless, Queen Elizabeth is at Balmoral Castle in Scotland in the summer, as per her tradition, and not necessarily in April or October.